manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

 }
 ```

 Check the `getFullName` function.
-What is this `user` parameter?
+What is the expected type of this `user` parameter?
+Is it an object or
+something else?
 What are its properties and methods?
-Here, we can guess that it is a `User` instance.
-However, if the class and the function live in distinct
-files or directories, this guess becomes questionable.
+Here, we can probably guess that it is a `User`
+instance.
+However, if the class and the function live in distinct files or directories, good luck with that.

 Exploring such a JS code base can be a nightmare, as you would need to search for calls to `getFullName`
 to try to figure out what parameters are passed to it.
 The type system makes understanding existing code